Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Introduction

-The following sections of this paper are organized as follows.
-In Section~\ref{sect:II}, we introduce the DDP method, explaining its role as a building climate predictor and describing its adaptive update scheme.
-We demonstrate how the DDP is used within the bi-level DeePC framework in the section.
-Section~\ref{sect:III} discusses practical insights for prediction with LL-DP, emphasizing the need for adaptive data updates.
-We provide evidence of its ease of tuning by showcasing its consistent performance across various tuning parameters.
-Section~\ref{sect:IV} presents the \ac{sfc} setup in Switzerland, which is used for our case study, illustrating how to integrate the DDP into the creation of a hierarchical SFC controller.
-In Section~\ref{sect:V}, we detail the experimental setup used to apply the SFC controller in the Polydome test bed and present results from a 52-day experiment conducted on this facility.
-These results are then compared with the outcomes from two alternative operational scenarios using conventional control methods.
-We conclude this paper by an in-depth discussion in Section~\ref{sect:VI} and a conclusion in Section~\ref{sect:VII}.
+\changeC{ The structure of this paper is as follows.
+Section~\ref{sect:II} introduces the DDP layer, detailing its adaptive update scheme and the construction of the bi-level DeePC.
+Section~\ref{sect:IV} describes our case study setup, including the SFC service in the Swiss AS market, the Polydome testbed, and the hierarchical SFC controller using the DDP and bi-level DeePC.
+In Section~\ref{sect:V}, we present prediction tests and sensitivity analysis of the adaptive DDP, followed by the results of a 52-day experiment conducted in the Polydome.} These results are then compared with the outcomes from two alternative operational scenarios using conventional control methods.
+We conclude this paper with a detailed discussion in Section~\ref{sect:VI} and a conclusion in Section~\ref{sect:VII}.

 All acronyms and mathematical symbols used in this paper are listed in Table~\ref{tab:notation1} and~\ref{tab:notation2}.